BecWagner/BecWagner.github.io/_posts/2020-02-03-OAS-Software-Download.md

 ---
 OAS 5.5 released Jan 31st!

+#### UPDATE - As of 2/4/2020 this has been fixed.
+Edelivery now has the correct software

 ## Some notes

 For a very brief post - let me help you know exactly what software you will need to download for the install.
 (A quick shout out to the collaborative effort on a Saturday from several Oracle Aces over in the Telegram obihackers channel.)